 Put Down Mulch

-If your lawn is near an unkempt wooded area, consider putting down a border of mulch or gravel.
+If your lawn is near a wooded area, consider putting down a border of mulch or gravel around your property.
 If you use mulch, make sure it’s made of dry wood chips rather than damp, shredded material.
-Your goal is to create a hot, dry barrier that’s three feet wide that ticks won’t want to cross.
+Your goal is to create a hot, dry barrier at least 3 feet wide that ticks won’t want to cross.

 The mulch or gravel will also serve as a visual reminder to you and your family that you need to take extra precautions when going beyond the barrier.